ft-interactive/starter-kit/README.md

 You can run the following tasks from within your project directory:

 - `npm start` — starts up a development server and opens your app in a web browser.
 The dev server will automatically reload your browser when files change.
-- `npm run storybook` — loads up [StorybookJS](https://storybook.js.org/) as a development environment for building components.
-Stories created in the `app/components` folder will automatically show up in the storybook.
 - `npm run build` — builds your app in production and puts it in the `dist` folder.
 - `npm run preview` — builds your app in production mode and starts a webserver from the `dist` folder, to preview the production bundle
 - `npm run a11y:local` - checks accessibility of your app running locally (must be running at localhost:8080 to work)